Mastodon Follow

 Welcome to JDrupes Builder

-JDrupes Builder (“jdbld” for short) is a build automation tool that uses Java for its configuration and centers around resources.
+JDrupes Builder (jdbld) is a build automation tool that uses Java code for its configuration and models builds as collections of resources that are produced on demand.

 Here’s the source code for a sample build configuration, which will be explained in more detail below: